maxisi/gwpols/index.md

 We see that contributions from both $$+$$ and $$\times$$ components are required to produced a circularly polarized state, and the two linear components must be exactly $$\pi/2$$ radians in phase apart in order to add up to a circle.

-Just as the circular polarization states define a circle in the $$\left(h_+, h_\times\right)$$ plane, they also cause test particles to oscillate in a circle around their equilibrium positions (see small circle shown on the left-most panel of the above figure).
+Just as the circular polarization states define a circle in the $$\left(h_+, h_\times\right)$$ plane, they also cause test particles to oscillate in a circle around their equilibrium positions.
+You can see this in the small circle shown on the left-most panel of the above figure.

 A left-handed wave looks the same as above, but with the sense of rotation reversed.